abaskin/ESPConfig/README.md

 ## Using the library

 Once an ESPConfig object is created the existing configuration can then be read from the EEPROM, file system, or a JSON string.
-Values can then be retrived from or written to the ESPConfig object and the `save` method called to persist the values to the EEPROM or file sysem.
+Values can then be retrieved from or written to the ESPConfig object and the `save` method called to persist the values to the EEPROM or file system.
 If the data in the EEPROM is not valid the configuration file is used.
 This is useful on the case of a new device where the EEPROM has not been written yet.
 In the case where you would like to handle reading and writing the data yourself, call `read` with the data in a JSON string and call `toJSON` to get the data to store as required.
-This is useful when using another library that also writes to the EEPROM.
+This facilitates using another library that also writes to the EEPROM.

 ## Supported Value Types